pacti-org/pacti/README.rst

 Gear is a Python package for carrying out compositional system analysis and design.
 Gear represents components in a system using assume-guarantee specifications, or contracts.
-Gear's capabilities include:
+Gear's capabilities include the following:

-- Verifying whether a component meets a specification.
 - Obtaining sensible specifications systems from the specification of their subsystems.
 - Computing specifications of elements that need to be added to a design in order to meet an objective.
+- Verifying whether a component meets a specification.

 Installing